-Set-up: Pre-attached telescoping ladder extends for access, then lift the lid into place.
+Set-up: A pre-attached telescoping ladder extends for access, then lifts the lid into place.

-Weather protection: Full rainfly creates added weather buffer.
+Weather protection: A full rainfly creates an added weather buffer.
 PU-coated ripstop nylon resists moisture.

 Sleeping capacity: Sleeps up to 3 comfortably with 56 x 91 inch mattress area.
-Optional annex room available.
+Optional annex rooms are available.

 Height: 46 inches of headroom let you sit and move around inside.

 Weight: Total packed weight is 140 pounds.
-Lightest 3 person Thule tent.
+The lightest 3-person Thule tent

-Notable features: Oversize skylight and side windows brighten interior.
+Notable features: large skylights and side windows brighten the interior.
 Plush 2.6 inch mattress included.